wujie3375/wujie3375.github.io/awards.md

 <!-- Keep track of the meetings I've been to. -->

 {% include funding_card.html
-   institution="National Key R&D Program of China"
    time="Aug 2024 – Dec 2028"
-   project="Simulation, processing, and verification of gravitational-wave signals from binary black-hole systems" grant="2023YFC2206702" role="PARTICIPANT" amount="4.775 million" status="Ongoing" %}
+   institution="National Key Research and Development Program of China" grant="2023YFC2206702" project="Simulation, processing, and verification of gravitational-wave signals from binary black-hole systems" role="PARTICIPANT" amount="4.775 million" status="Ongoing" %}

 ---